 I also started teaching donation based, body-positive queer yoga classes and enrolled for an MA in Creative Media (best decision ever).
 I edited and self-published the anthology “A jar of queer feelings” and learned more about community work, social justice, embodiment, sustainability and radical self-love.

-Figuring out how to run a small business in a way that is ethical and kind is something I am working on and thinking about all the time and I am really excited about all the new ways in which we can now share and learn from each other.
-I do think that small businesses can create space for community, healthy collaboration and healing, even if we still exist in the world and have to pay our bills.
+Figuring out how to run a small business in a way that is as ethical and kind as possible is something I am working on and thinking about all the time and I am really excited about all the new ways in which we can now share and learn from each other.
+I do think that small businesses can create space for community, healthy collaboration and healing, even if we still exist in the world with its harmful systems and have to pay our bills.

 My mission is to share all the amazing support, tools and insights I gathered over the years with people like you who want to make a positive difference in the world and are not afraid to do things differently.